Gesa Tower: Between Prestige and Everyday Life — a Reality Check

 How an empty tower is supposed to become a public centerpiece — and which questions remain open

-The news that the distinctive building on Palma's coast is finally to be given a new life sounds promising: the commissioned firm Cruz y Ortiz wants to transform the building after years of decay into a cultural and innovation center.
+The news that the distinctive building on Palma's coast is finally to be given a new life sounds promising (reported in Palma plans redesign around the Gesa building - redevelopment with question marks): the commissioned firm Cruz y Ortiz wants to transform the building after years of decay into a cultural and innovation center.
 The city speaks of an investment of around €76.6 million and a construction period of 26 months; an ambitious schedule, with a possible opening toward the end of 2029.
-Cornerstones of the concept are a new central library, a municipal art institute, spaces for start-ups, exhibition rooms and a rooftop terrace for events.
+Cornerstones of the concept are a new central library, a municipal art institute, spaces for start-ups, Palma plans a new exhibition center – will modernization and quality of life fit together? and a rooftop terrace for events.
 The program is complemented by a new building for artistic production, an energy information center, multifunctional rooms and extensive public open spaces.

 Key question: Can the Gesa Tower really become a lasting benefit for Palma — without the neighborhood, traffic and the municipal budget footing the bill?